© All Rights Reserved rsnamli

 Cars can be hired in Udaipur, however most travelers hire their cars in Delhi for an entire Rajasthan tour.
 Once in Udaipur most of the city can be navigated on foot.

-Udaipur is well connected to most of the towns of Rajasthan and some of the cities of neighbouring states like Mount Abu and Ahmedabad by Rajasthan State Road Transport Corporation buses, which are efficient, safe, comfortable and affordable.
+Udaipur is well connected to most of the towns of Rajasthan and some of the cities of neighbouring states like Ahmedabad by Rajasthan State Road Transport Corporation buses, which are efficient, safe, comfortable and affordable.
 Some sleeper bus services are even available to Mumbai but the journey can be long and tiresome.

 Buses are either government run or private.
 The quality can vary from company to company.
 Tickets may be purchased on the bus or from any of the many hotels or travel agencies.
 Prices for private companies are negotiable.
 Prices for government buses are not.
 Ticket collectors are general fair and honest.